MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Experimental Results and Discussions

 The images in our CSRC dataset were collected at a meteorological observation station located in Xiqing District, Tianjin, China (geographic coordinates: 117.03° E, 39.10° N).
 The core acquisition device is an All-Sky Imager (ASI-DC-TK02), which provides a wide-angle field of view exceeding 180° and is housed in a waterproof and dustproof enclosure.
 The system was configured to automatically capture images at fixed 30-second intervals.
 All images are stored in RGB color JPG format with a resolution of 1260 × 1260 pixels.
+The CSRC dataset comprises 2,330 samples; the data were randomly shuffled and divided into training, validation, and test sets in a 7:1:2 ratio.
+To ensure the fidelity of the ground truth, the annotation process was conducted manually by researchers specializing in cloud analysis utilizing the LabelMe software, under the strict supervision of meteorologists.
 Representative samples from the CSRC dataset are shown in Fig.~\ref{fig_6}.